Skip to main content

 Block calendar with greenery nearby on a table

-After, take your greenery and use hot glue to attach it over the top of the square block.
+After, take your greenery and use hot glue to attach it to the top of the square block.

 Completed block calendar with hummingbird design, and paint displayed on a table